 Brian Baptie, BGS Seismologist.

-The project, which has received funding from the Natural Environment Research Council, culminated in a live interactive virtual ‘Lates’ event on Friday 25 September, during which audiences posed questions to young and emerging researchers about those topics.
+The project, which received funding from the Natural Environment Research Council, culminated in a live interactive virtual ‘Lates’ event on Friday 25 September, during which audiences posed questions to young and emerging researchers about those topics.

 These fascinating visualisations, the result of a collaboration between scientists, our digital teams and Beyond Words, bring to life some of the astonishing impacts lockdown has had on our environments and how we noticed and experienced nature in a new and different way.